flare-labs-ltd/fasset-bots/README.md

 ## TODO
 - [ ] add UBA and Wei to Liquidator contract variables,
 - [ ] CLI for deployment (parameter is the used network),
-- [ ] make challenger/liquidator ownable, with method calls restricted to owner.
+- [ ] make challenger/liquidator ownable, with method calls restricted to owner,
+- [ ] document how to artificially setup dexes (on testnet) and how to maintain them.